michael2012z/BitBible/markdown/KJV/files/Dan.md

 11. I beheld then because of the voice of the great words which the horn spake: I beheld even till the beast was slain, and his body destroyed, and given to the burning flame.

-12. As concerning the rest of the beasts, they had their dominion taken away: yet their lives were prolonged for a season and time.their lives…: Chaldee, a prolonging in life was given them
+12. As concerning the rest of the beasts, they had their dominion taken away: yet their lives were prolonged for a season and time.

 13. I saw in the night visions, and, behold, one like the Son of man came with the clouds of heaven, and came to the Ancient of days, and they brought him near before him.

 14. And there was given him dominion, and glory, and a kingdom, that all people, nations, and languages, should serve him: his dominion is an everlasting dominion, which shall not pass away, and his kingdom that which shall not be destroyed.

-15. I Daniel was grieved in my spirit in the midst of my body, and the visions of my head troubled me.body: Chaldee, sheath
+15. I Daniel was grieved in my spirit in the midst of my body, and the visions of my head troubled me.

 16. I came near unto one of them that stood by, and asked him the truth of all this.
 So he told me, and made me know the interpretation of the things.

 17. These great beasts, which are four, are four kings, which shall arise out of the earth.

-18. But the saints of the most High shall take the kingdom, and possess the kingdom for ever, even for ever and ever.most…: Chaldee, high ones, that is, things, or, places
+18. But the saints of the most High shall take the kingdom, and possess the kingdom for ever, even for ever and ever.

-19. Then I would know the truth of the fourth beast, which was diverse from all the others, exceeding dreadful, whose teeth were of iron, and his nails of brass; which devoured, brake in pieces, and stamped the residue with his feet;from…: Chaldee, from all those
+19. Then I would know the truth of the fourth beast, which was diverse from all the others, exceeding dreadful, whose teeth were of iron, and his nails of brass; which devoured, brake in pieces, and stamped the residue with his feet;

 20. And of the ten horns that were in his head, and of the other which came up, and before whom three fell; even of that horn that had eyes, and a mouth that spake very great things, whose look was more stout than his fellows.